Suggested links

 Overdoses from prescription opioids can be fatal due to the drug’s effect on the part of the brain responsible for regulating breathing and heart rate.

 In combination with other sedatives, like alcohol or benzodiazepines, prescription opioids become even more dangerous.
+The risk of overdose also increases when prescription opioids are used in higher doses.

 Someone experiencing a prescription opioid overdose may show one or more of these symptoms: